A Weak Penalty Neural ODE for Learning Chaotic Dynamics from Noisy Time Series: Abstract

 \section{Abstract}

-Accurate forecasting of complex high-dimensional dynamical systems from observational data is essential for several applications across science and engineering.
-A key challenge, however, is that real-world measurements are often corrupted by noise, which severely degrades the performance of data-driven models.
-Particularly, in chaotic dynamical systems, where small errors amplify rapidly, it is challenging to identify a data-driven model from noisy data that achieves short-term accuracy while preserving long-term invariant properties.
-In this paper, we propose the use of the weak formulation as a complementary approach to the classical strong formulation of data-driven time-series forecasting models.
-Specifically, we focus on the neural ordinary differential equation (NODE) architecture.
-Unlike the standard strong formulation, which relies on the discretization of the NODE followed by optimization, the weak formulation constrains the model using a set of integrated residuals over temporal subdomains.
-While such a formulation yields an effective NODE model, we discover that the performance of a NODE can be further enhanced by employing this weak formulation as a penalty alongside the classical strong formulation-based learning.
-Through numerical demonstrations, we illustrate that our proposed training strategy, which we coined as the Weak-Penalty NODE (\methodName{}), achieves state-of-the-art forecasting accuracy and exceptional robustness across benchmark chaotic dynamical systems and real-world climate dataset.
+The accurate forecasting of complex, high-dimensional dynamical systems from observational data is a fundamental task across numerous scientific and engineering disciplines.
+A significant challenge arises from noise-corrupted measurements, which severely degrade the performance of data-driven models.
+In chaotic dynamical systems, where small initial errors amplify exponentially, it is particularly difficult to develop a model from noisy data that achieves short-term accuracy while preserving long-term invariant properties.
+To overcome this, we consider the weak formulation as a complementary approach to the classical $L2$-loss function for training models of dynamical systems.
+We empirically verify that the weak formulation, with a proper choice of test function and integration domain, effectively filters noisy data.
+This insight explains why a weak form loss function is analogous to fitting a model to filtered data and provides a practical way to parameterize the weak form.
+Subsequently, we demonstrate how this approach overcomes the instability and inaccuracy of standard Neural ODE (NODE) in modeling chaotic systems.
+Through numerical examples, we show that our proposed training strategy, the Weak Penalty NODE, is computationally efficient, solver-agnostic, and yields accurate and robust forecasts across benchmark chaotic systems and a real-world climate dataset.